Robb Report: "...Porsche Transformed, a Clean Dream Machine...150 mph"

 "He has torque, something that never had the original Beetle.
 This makes the amusing driving..."* – WebMotors, Brazil

-* Best google translation of Portuguese to English.
-In other words, this car is a blast to drive.
+* google translation of Portuguese to English.
+OUR BEST GUESS? probably closer to something like “this car is crazy fun to drivE.”

 "Drivers old enough to remember the 1960s-era Beetles may be surprised by the absence of the clatter that came from the original car’s opposed 4-cylinder engine.
 Instead, all they will hear is the whisper of tire treads touching asphalt."